Prestigious honor recognizes Dr. Humayun’s technology innovation in ophthalmology including Argus II

 “I am honored to be selected a Fellow with the National Academy of Inventors,” said Humayun.
 “My passion has been to merge the power of technology and engineering to create medical breakthroughs.
 Often these innovations, such as the Argus II which took more than 20 years from concept to FDA approval, come after long periods of research and development and through collaborating with many talented students and colleagues but the results in changing patient lives is worth the wait and hard work.
 The environment at USC allows me to surround myself with very talented individuals who help make these ideas a reality.”

-“Mark embodies the spirit of innovation and dedication at the USC Roski Eye Institute by pushing the envelope to create biomedical solutions that will make a transformative difference in people’s lives and we congratulate him on this latest honor,” said Rohit Varma, MD, MPH, dean of the Keck School of Medicine of USC and director of the USC Roski Eye Institute.
+“Mark embodies the spirit of innovation and dedication at the USC Roski Eye Institute by pushing the envelope to create biomedical solutions that will make a transformative difference in people’s lives and we congratulate him on this latest honor,” said Rohit Varma, MD, MPH.
 “Restoring vision and preventing blindness is Mark’s personal ‘moonshot’ and a mission all the physicians and scientists at USC Roski Eye Institute share.
 We’re proud to have him conducting his research, creating his technological breakthroughs and treating patients at USC and also benefiting patients worldwide.”

 About Argus II